Suk0shi/Bath-Squash-Ladder/README.md

 ## Installation

-1. Run `npm install` to get all the required dependancies
+1. Run `npm install` or `npm i` to get all the required dependancies
+2. Place the PrivateKey inside the `cert/` directory for the server side connection

 ## Usage